Azure/azure-powershell/src/Blueprint/Blueprint/help/Import-AzBlueprintWithArtifact.md

 PS C:\> Import-AzBlueprintWithArtifact -Name SimpleBlueprint -SubscriptionId 00000000-1111-0000-1111-000000000000 -InputPath  C:\Blueprints
 ```

-Import a blueprint with its artifacts and save within a subscription.
+Import a blueprint definition with its artifacts and save within a subscription.

 ## PARAMETERS